 I’ll be happy to help if you have any specific questions about your child’s education.
 And I will strive to provide you with a research-backed response translated into concrete actions.

 Shall we journey together?
-Sign up for my newsletter to receive my post updates once a week and my free Ebook 40 Small Tips to Big Changes.
+Sign up for my newsletter to receive my post updates once or twice a month and my free Ebook 40 Small Tips to Big Changes.
 Evidence-based Parenting Information.

 Sanya Pelini, Ph.D.